nghaowei/ip/docs/README.md

 - Use descriptive task names for better searching.

 ## Screenshot
-The above screenshot shows GenieWeenie fully populated with tasks and ready to use.
+The above screenshot shows GenieWeenie populated with tasks and ready to use.